LLatrieval: LLM-Verified Retrieval for Verifiable Generation: LLatrieval: LLM-Verified Retrieval

-where $I_v^c$ is the corresponding instruction.
-Through the LLM's strong natural language understanding ability, we can fully identify the low-quality retrieval and thus avoid it. \paragraph{Score-and-Filter} We further explore a score-and-filter strategy for retrieval verification.
+\end{small} where $I_v^c$ is the corresponding instruction.
+Through the LLM's strong natural language understanding ability, we can fully identify the low-quality retrieval and thus avoid it.
+Meanwhile, LLatrieval finishes when the example's retrieved documents pass the retrieval verification, which enables it to dynamically adjust the LLM cost under varying retrieval demands. \paragraph{Score-and-Filter} We further explore a score-and-filter strategy for retrieval verification.
 We first score the current documents by how well they can support answering the question and then filter low-quality retrieval by the pre-defined threshold $\tau$ as: